-New oral drug candidate for African sleeping sicknessDecember 6th, 2012 in Medications /
+New oral drug candidate for African sleeping sicknessDecember 6, 2012 in Medicine & Health / Medications

 A new oral-only treatment for sleeping sickness has entered Phase II/III clinical study in patients with late-stage sleeping sickness in the Democratic Republic of the Congo (DRC) and soon in Central African Republic (CAR).
 The study, initiated by the Drugs for Neglected Diseases initiative (DNDi) and its partners, will test the efficacy and safety of fexinidazole, with once-daily tablets for ten days.